domiballoch/currency-converter/README.md

 <h4>Author: Dominic Balloch</h4>

 <h3>Description</h3>
-A currency converter example using five currencies with tests, no DB or controller needed.
+A currency converter example using five currencies with tests.
+<BR/>Rest controller added but DB is not needed.

 <h3>Design</h3>
 Strategy pattern using a converter interface and a switch statement.
-<br/>Currency as Emun and exchange rate as BigDecimal in config properties.
+<br/>Currency as Enum and exchange rate as BigDecimal in config properties.

 <h3>Learning Outcomes</h3>
 Advanced strategy pattern.